LogicalMagician/ERC20-Token-Circulating-Supply-API/README.md

 To keep the data up-to-date, set up a cron job to periodically request the PHP script, allowing it to refresh the supply values.

 With this solution, you can provide CoinMarketCap and CoinGecko with a direct URL to the text file, which will serve as the API endpoint.
 This enables your circulating supply to be accurately and consistently updated on both platforms.

+Change CONTRACT_ADDRESS_HERE with Contract Address Change COIN_TICKER_SYMBOL_HERE with Ticker Symbol Change 1000000000 with Total Supply amount of your token You should CHMOD the .txt file so only the Server can write to it